-For centuries, perhaps since the times of the Norman Invasion, each parish was responsible for its own poor and indigent.
-The landowner(s) would try to find work for every able-bodied man and a handful of poor and disabled would be cared for by various means, sometimes given free shelter in an old hovel set aside for such purposes.
+The Celtic tradition was that each village chief was responsible for their own poor and indigent.
+The "tribe" took care of their own.
+They would find work for every able-bodied man and a handful of poor and disabled would be cared for by various means, sometimes given free shelter in an old hovel set aside for such purposes.
+There were no "poor" people, because the concept didn't exist.
 The system worked well-enough in times of plenty, but a poor harvest, war or other economic crisis sometimes meant that a parish had a burden of poor people far beyond its means to provide for them.

 In the 18th and 19th centuries, you could not move from one parish to another without a guarantee of work.
 If you lost your job, you were still the responsibility of your "home" parish.
 To move, you were required to have a Settlement Certificate.
 This certificate stated that you were legally settled in the parish that issued the certificate.